a2stuff/a2d/res/notes/testplan.md

 * Close all windows.
 Start typing a volume name.
 Verify that a prefix-matching volume, or the subsequent volume (in lexicographic order) is selected, or the last volume (in lexicographic order).
 * Close all windows.
 Start typing a volume name.
 Move the mouse.
 Start typing another filename.
 Verify that the matching is reset.
 * Open a window containing multiple files.
 Start typing a filename.
-Verify that a prefix-matching file or volume, or the subsequent file or volume (in lexicographic order), or the last file or volume (in lexicographic order) is selected.
-For example, if the files "Alfa" and "Whiskey" and the volume "November" are present, typing "A" selects "Alfa", typing "AB" selects "Alfa", typing "AL" selects "Alfa", typing "ALFAA" selects "November", typing "B" selects "November", typing "Z" selects "Whiskey".
-Repeat including file and volume names with numbers and periods.
+Verify that a prefix-matching file in the window, or the subsequent file (in lexicographic order), or the last file (in lexicographic order) is selected.
+For example, if the files "Alfa" and "Whiskey" and the volume "November" are present, typing "A" selects "Alfa", typing "AB" selects "Alfa", typing "AL" selects "Alfa", typing "ALFAA" selects "Whiskey", typing "B" selects "Whiskey", typing "Z" selects "Whiskey".
+Repeat including file names with numbers and periods.
 * Open a window containing multiple files.
 Start typing a filename.
 Move the mouse.
 Start typing another filename.
 Verify that the matching is reset.
 * Open a window containing no files.
 Start typing a filename.
-Verify that matching is done against the volume icons.
+Verify that nothing is selected.
 * Open a window containing one or more files starting with lowercase letters (AppleWorks or GS/OS).
 Verify the files appear with correct names.
 Press a letter.
 Verify that the first file starting with that letter is selected.
 * Disable any acceleration.
 Close all windows.
 Restart DeskTop.
 Type the first letter of a volume name to select it.
 Quickly press Open-Apple+O. Verify the volume opens.
 * Disable any acceleration.
 Close all windows.
 Restart DeskTop.
 Type the first letter of a volume name to select it.
 Quickly click on the File menu.
 Verify that Open is enabled.